evoker0/AlwaysStrong/README.md

 - pulls a fresh Pixel fingerprint and security patch (`autopif4`)
 - restarts DroidGuard and the Play Store

 The verdict updates a few seconds later.
-No reboot is needed unless you swapped the keybox.
+No reboot is needed.
 The same fingerprint, security-patch and keybox refresh also runs on its own in the background every hour (interval configurable from the WebUI), so the module keeps passing with zero manual upkeep.

 ## Building